kevinpmcc/database_server_tech_test/README.md

 This solution worked but in terms of extending and bringing in databases and writing to files I don't know how much this would help us get there.

-Using Objects
+<b>Using Objects</b>
 I created a Something class (unsure of what these key value pairs actually were) which could be created with a key and a value.

 I wrote unit tests to make sure this class could be initialized with the values and then return them.

-In my mind I would be able to find things similar to Database ActiveRecord.
+In my mind I would be able to find things similar to Database ActiveRecord.As this was not possible I found that I could look through ObjectSpace to find each instance of Something object created.